Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Additional Results and Visualizations

-\paragraph{Kidney CT dataset.} We also provide results on the larger test set of 10,000 images for the Kidney CT dataset \cite{heller2019kits19} in Table \ref{tab:kits_multires_results_full}.
-We also plot the numerical results in Fig.\ref{fig:nos_design}b.
+\textbf{Subset results.} Due to the long inference time and computation of diffusion methods, we report all methods (including diffusion ones) on a 500-slice subset.

-We omit diffusion models from our evaluation on the larger test set due to their high computational costs.
-We visualize the results in Fig.\ref{fig:nos_design}a.
+\textbf{Full-set results.} We also provide results of all methods excluding diffusion ones on the entire test set of 10,000 images for the Kidney CT dataset \cite{heller2019kits19} in Table~\ref{tab:kits_multires_results_full}.
+We plot the numerical results in Fig.~\ref{fig:nos_design}b.